huhanGitHub/huhanGitHub.github.io/_pages/about.md

 ## Education Background

-Monash University, 07/2021 - 11/2024, Ph.D. in Computer Science
+Monash University, 07/2021 - 11/2024, Ph.D. in Computer Science.

-Tsinghua University, 09/2017 - 06/2020, M.S. in Engineering
+Tsinghua University, 09/2017 - 06/2020, M.S. in Engineering.

-UESTC, 09/2013 - 06/2017, B.S. in Digital Animation (We spent 1.5 years learning about aesthetics, colors, and composition, and how to paint with watercolors!
+UESTC, 09/2013 - 06/2017, B.S. in Digital Animation.
+(We spent 1.5 years learning about aesthetics, colors, and composition, and how to paint with watercolors!
 It was an cool and memorable time !!)

 ## Work Experience